Insight Alone Doesn’t Create Change.

 -

-Intensive Outpatient Program (IOP) for women with substance use disorder
+Intensive Outpatient Program (IOP)

-The University of Notre Dame and The University of Illinois at Chicago student-athletes
+- University of Illinois at Chicago (UIC)

 My Credentials